-If you love tropical flavors this tart is perfect for you!
+If you love tropical flavors this vegan passion fruit tart is perfect for you!
 The sweet passion fruit curd filling is vibrant, refreshing, and smooth - made with orange juice and passion fruit pulp for a deliciously fresh and tropical flavor!

 - Fresh and light